-In China, Birth Rate Falls To Lowest Level In 70 Years
+In China, Birthrate Falls To Lowest Level In 70 Years

 However, by 2016, China's leadership came to realize that the policy had been too successful and officially relaxed it.

-Experts say that improved education and higher incomes in China have led to delayed marriage and childbirth, and that once-strict government restrictions on births have made one-child households the norm.
+Experts say that improved education and higher incomes in China have led to delayed marriage and childbirth and that once-strict government restrictions on births have made one-child households the norm.

 "China should have stopped the policy 28 years ago.
-Now it's too late," Yi Fuxian, a senior scientist at the University of Wisconsin in Madison and a longtime critic of the country's family planning policies, told The Guardian last year.
+Now it's too late," Yi Fuxian, a senior scientist at the University of Wisconsin, Madison and a longtime critic of the country's family-planning policies, told The Guardian last year.

-By 2050, a third of China's people will be 60 years of age or older, according to current projections, placing a significant burden on the government to care for the elderly.
+By 2050, a third of China's people will be 60 or older, according to current projections, placing a significant burden on the government to care for the elderly.

 Tariffs pinch economic growth